Capitalise vs Kriya (Allica Bank): UK Invoice Finance Comparison 2026

 FAQ

-Capitalise or Kriya (Allica Bank): which is the better UK invoice finance provider in 2026?
+Capitalise or Kriya (Allica Bank): which is the better fit for UK invoice finance in 2026?

 What are the headline commercials, Capitalise vs Kriya (Allica Bank)?

 Capitalise advances up to 90% (funder dependent) at funder rates via platform matching.
 Kriya (Allica Bank) advances up to 100% per invoice at 1% to 4% per invoice.
-Minimum turnover is Varies by funder for Capitalise and No minimum for Kriya (Allica Bank).
+Capitalise sets minimum turnover per funder, Kriya (Allica Bank) has no minimum turnover.
 Setup runs 3 to 10 working days for Capitalise and 1 working day for Kriya (Allica Bank).
 Bespoke pricing is common above £1m ledger so verify before signing.

 Can I get a confidential facility with either Capitalise or Kriya (Allica Bank)?